 The assessment of prior learning, although long associated with portfolio development and assessment, can also be accomplished by using a variety of other methods.
-These include course challenge and oral examinations; standardized tests; credits earned through the American Council of Education's College Equivalency Program (military education and training); the systematic observation of skill demonstrations, including role plays and simulations; and the evaluation of case studies or other assignments.
+These include course challenge and oral examinations; standardized exams; credits earned through the American Council of Education Military Guide; the systematic observation of skill demonstrations, including role plays and simulations; and the evaluation of case studies or other assignments.

-Mastery of learning outcomes can be measured in a variety of ways.
+Faculty, assessment center staff and others measure mastery of learning outcomes in a variety of ways.
 The categories of assessment described below are those most commonly used to assess whether or not students have met the learning outcomes for a specific course or program.
-These same categories are used in data collection for the annual progress report to the Washington State Legislature.
+The Washington Student Achievement Council uses these same categories to collect data for the annual progress report to the Legislature.